RexYing/SimDL.github.io/cfp.md

 We welcome submissions that address the following aspects of learning simulation:

-- Develop novel deep learning architectures and/or objective for learning simulation
+- Novel deep learning architectures and/or objectives for learning simulation

-- Application of deep learning to one or more important simulation domains
+- Application of deep learning to an important simulation domain

 - Deep learning methods to speed up simulations